AtsukoCoffey/healthy-food-club/README.md

 # ACKNOWLEDGEMENTS

-I would like to great thank my mentor Alan Bushell for his exellent advise and support.
+I would like to give great thanks to my mentor Alan Bushell for his exellent advice and support.
-Also my cohort facilitator Amy Richardson for all the support and information.
+Also my cohort facilitator Amy Richardson for all the support and assistance.

-And great thank my family to check my Engllish proofreading and testing website, and all the support.
+And great thanks to my family for proofreading and checking the website.